Support & Help

 English (United States)

-A genus of shrubs and small trees in the heath family, known for their large clusters of flowers.
+A genus of shrubs and small trees known for their beautiful flowers, commonly found in temperate regions.

 Ελληνικά (Greek)